BIOS-SCOPE/SargassoDB/README.md

 ## 3 April 2026
 Make a different branch to move ahead as kristaWorking is messing around with existing code to understand it.
 So far, so good, I can merge two files (based on joining with fastq filename).
-Move on to searching in the discrete file for datatype
+Move on to searching in the discrete file for datatype.
+Have a working prototype, now I need to figure out how to insert the filename information back into discrete (or a subset of discrete)

 ## 2 April 2026
 Have a basic query working.
 I think I am ready to start gathering up real BIOS-SCOPE data and setting up a database that can track what has been done over the years.